48 Meanings

 And I know that there is good

-Now the in-betweens, I never understood
+And the in-betweens I never understood

-Would you look at me?
-I'm crazy
+Would you look at me I'm crazy

 But I get the job done

-Yeah, I'm crazy but I get the job done
+I'm crazy but I get the job done

-But I got my philosophy (it keeps my feet on the ground)
+I got my philosophy

-And I trust it like the ground (ground)
+And I trust it like the ground

-And that's why my philosophy (my phil')
+That's why my philosophy

-It keeps me walking when I'm falling down ('osophy)
+Keeps me walking when I'm falling down

-I pushed you 'cause I loved you guys
+I pushed you cause I loved you guys

 I didn't realize

-You weren't having fun
+That you weren't having fun

 And I dragged you up the stairs